hw5773/vowifi-ue-testing-framework/README.md

   ### Settings with an example value
     - `310210123456781@nai.epc.mnc210.mcc310.3gppnetwork.org : EAP 0x1111111111111111111111111111111199999999999999999999999999999999`
     - `310210123456782@nai.epc.mnc210.mcc310.3gppnetwork.org : EAP 0x2222222222222222222222222222222299999999999999999999999999999999`

+  ### Running Strongswan to do our experiment
+    - `cd VOWIFI_ROOT/epdg`
+    - `./310260.sh` or `./310210.sh` (depending on the MCC/MNC that you want to run)

 ## IMS server installation and configuration
+  - We are going to make two different core networks, one with MCC 310 and MNC 260, and the other with MCC 310 and MNC 210
+  - The following example is for 310260.
+You should do the same things for 310210 as well.
+  - The reason why we set up two different IMS network is because there are some VoWiFi phones that work in only one of them (there are some mutual exclusions, unfortunately).

   - [Host] Install VirtualBox and Vagrant
     - `sudo apt-get install virtualbox`
     - `sudo apt-get install vagrant`

   - [Host] Create the bridge
-    - `sudo ip link add vowifi-gw type bridge`
-    - `sudo ip link set vowifi-gw up`
-    - `sudo ip address add fdad:dabb:ed::1 dev vowifi-gw`
-    - `sudo route -A inet6 add fdad:dabb:ed::/64 dev vowifi-gw`
+    - `cd VOWIFI_ROOT/scripts`
+    - `./host.sh`
+    - The above script generates two bridge interfaces, called vowifi-310210 and vowifi-310260, each of which connects its corresponding IMS network.

   - [Host] Initiate the VM
-    - `cd VOWIFI_ROOT/vagrant`
+    - `cd VOWIFI_ROOT/vagrant/310260`
     - `vagrant up`
-    - select vowifi-gw for the bridge
+    - select vowifi-310260 for the bridge
     - `vagrant ssh` (to get the shell of VM)

-  - [Guest] Network setting in the VM
+  - [Guest] Download the Setting files for the IMS server and setting the network interface in the VM
+    - `git clone https://github.com/hw5773/vowifi-core-network.git`
     - `sudo apt-get install net-tools`
-    - `sudo route -A inet6 add default gw fdad:dabb:ed::1 dev eth1` (the interface name might be different)

-  - [Guest] Downlod the Setting files for the IMS Server
+    - `cd VOWIFI_ROOT/scripts`
-    - `git clone https://github.com/hw5773/vowifi-core-network.git`
+    - `./guest-310260.sh`

   - [Guest] mysql Installation
     - `sudo apt-get install mysql-client mysql-server`